LanderDC/pyrodigal-rv/README.md

 After comparison with the CDS annotations from RefSeq `pyrodigal` and `pyrodigal-rv` give 58.9% and 49.4% exact matches respectively, while both of them also predicted ~25% CDSs with different start and/or stop sites compared to RefSeq.
 For `pyrodigal-rv` another 12.4% was predicted to only have a different translation table.

-As expected `pyrodigal-gv` had almost no exact matches because it contains no metagenomic models with genetic code 1, and it also predicts 28.8% CDSs
+As expected `pyrodigal-gv` had almost no exact matches because it contains no metagenomic models with genetic code 1, and it also predicts 28.8% CDSs with different start/stop sites (4.6% higher than `pyrodigal-rv`).

 `pyrodigal-rv` also performed best in context of extra and missing CDS predictions (considerably lower amount extra predictions and only 0.4% more missing predictions compared to `pyrodigal`).